 Brent Peterson, author of “The Complete Idiot’s Guide to RVing” (the third edition was just published), cites another reason for the rise.

 “Air travel is becoming uncomfortable and expensive enough that it’s pushing more people into RVing,” he said.
 “RVing has grown through hard economic times, and if done right, it can be economical.”

-MSNBC reported that many young families, he said, start by pulling a pop-up trailer and then move up to bigger RVs as their needs grow.
-By seeking out $30 campgrounds, fixing your own meals, and traveling at times of lower fuel prices, families can enjoy cheaper trips than had they flown, stayed in hotels and eaten out every meal.
+Many young families, he said, start by pulling a pop-up trailer and then move up to bigger RVs as their needs grow.
+By seeking out $30 campgrounds, fixing your own meals and traveling at times of lower fuel prices, families can enjoy cheaper trips than had they flown, stayed in hotels and eaten out every meal.

 “I don’t have the ability to save money when I’m traveling without my RV because I have to stay in a hotel, buy meals and pay for every little thing,” Peterson said.
 “Traveling by RV gives you choices.”